-For New York city residents, please see our spreadsheet of resources and services here.
+For New York city residents, please see our one pager for more information about testing, contact tracing, and receiving care.
+For additional help, please see our spreadsheet of resources and services here.

 The State Department of Health announced the inclusion of COVID-19 testing, evaluation, and treatment as services covered by Emergency Medicaid.
 Download our one pager for more information.

 - Any New Yorker can get COVID-19 testing by calling 311 in New York City (or www.nyc.gov/covidtest) or 888-362-3065 anywhere else in New York State telephone.
 If you need help getting medical care in NYC, call 311 or call NYC Health + Hospitals directly at 844-692-4692.
 If you need help getting care anywhere else in New York State, call the New York State COVID-19 hotline at 888-364-3065.
 Anyone who is low-income can get free COVID-19 testing, evaluation, and treatment in New York State, regardless of immigration status.